csxmli2016/MARCONet/README.md

 # Parameters:
 -i: LR path, default: ./Testsets/LQs
 -o: save path, default: None will automatically make the saving dir with the format of '[LR path]_TIME_MARCONet'
---real_ocr: using the OCR model that is trained on publicly real-world Chinese Character Recognition datasets.
 ```
-> If the OCR performance is not good, you can try to use the parameter ```--real_ocr```

 ### Some restoration results on real-world LR text segments (From top to bottom: LR input, bounding box, SR result, and structure prior image)